-The SIDD Benchmark will be hosted as a challenge at the New Trends in Image Restoration and Enhancement (NTIRE 2019) workshop in conjunction with CVPR 2019.
+The SIDD Benchmark has been hosted as a challenge at the New Trends in Image Restoration and Enhancement (NTIRE 2019) workshop in conjunction with CVPR 2019.

 NTIRE 2019 Real Image Denoising Challenge - Track 1: Raw-RGB